DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure IoT Central - Jobs/execution.md

 - Select the proper IoT Central hub.
 Click on the correct IoT hub on the right.
 ![KEYNOA](/img/KEYNOA/IoT-Central/Data-Hub-details.png)

-- Select the correct CA and provide an identifier name.
-Click on "Create Configuration".
+- Fill in the details.
+    - Certificate Authority (select "KEYNOA-CLOUD INT CA2 MQTT v1" from the dropdown)
+    - Connector Name ("IoT Central connector")
 ![KEYNOA](/img/KEYNOA/IoT-Central/Data-Hub-details-2.png)
+- Click on "Create Configuration".
 ### Create Template
 - Create the MQTT Template that assigns your device to the Data Hub.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)